-- A. Public-roadway illumination, emergency lighting, and vehicular luminaires shall be exempt. - B. Seasonal holiday lighting and illumination of the American and state flags shall be exempt from the requirements of this ordinance, providing that such lighting does not produce glare on roadways and neighboring residential properties. - C. Installations existing prior to the enactment of this ordinance are exempt from its requirements.
+- A. Public-roadway illumination, emergency lighting, and vehicular luminaires shall be exempt. - B. All temporary emergency lighting needed by the police, fire or other emergency services, as well as all vehicular luminaires, shall be exempt from the requirements of this ordinance. - C. All hazard warning luminaires required by federal regulatory agencies are exempt from the requirements of this article, except that all such luminaires used must be red and must be shown to be as close as possible to the federally required minimum lumen output requirement for the specific task. - D. Luminaires used primarily for signal illumination may be mounted at any height required to ensure roadway safety, regardless of lumen rating. - E. Seasonal holiday lighting and illumination of the American and state flags shall be exempt from the requirements of this ordinance, providing that such lighting does not produce glare on roadways and neighboring residential properties. - F. Installations existing prior to the enactment of this ordinance are exempt from its requirements.
 However, any changes to an existing lighting system, fixture replacements, or any grandfathered lighting system that is moved, must meet these standards.